 A resignation letter is often tricky to write.
 You want to be direct and honest, yet maintain your professionalism without being too formal.

 Your first paragraph should state that you are handing in your resignation, effective the day of your resignation meeting.
-Be crystal clear and confident in your intent, you don’t want your boss to think there is room for negotiation.
-As your letter will be accompanied by a conversation around your resignation, you do not have to go into too much detail.
-Your resignation letter should be simple and concise.
+Be crystal clear and confident in your intent.
+You don’t want your boss to think there is room for negotiation.

 2. Give proper notice